nickgros/synapseDocs/_articles/tables.md

 SELECT GROUP_CONCAT(distinct(treatmentArm) SEPARATOR ', ') AS "Available Treatments", gender as "By Gender" FROM syn3079449 group by gender
 ```

+## Version a Table
+Versioning is an essential component of conducting reproducible research.
+Tables can be versioned to create a snapshot of your data at a specific point in time.
+This snapshot can then be referenced and shared.
+For example, if you are collecting data in a Table, you may want to share your work with others for analysis.
+You can create a version to ensure that each collaborator sees the same data in the Table, even after adding data or changing data in the Table.
+Later, when you're ready for another data release, you can create a second version to share for additional analysis.
+At any time, you can refer back to previous versions to verify and reproduce your research.

+As you refine a Table, changes are saved to the synID (e.g. syn456).
+Unlike Files, which are automatically versioned anytime the file is changed, you decide when to manually create a Table version.
+Creating a new version adds a number to the parent synID (e.g. syn456.2), which can be used to reference or query that version within Synapse.
+Navigating to the parent synID (syn456) will always display the most recent changes to the Table, regardless of whether you have included them in a version.

 # Using Table Facets

 The faceted navigation on `Tables` (also known as **simple search**) can be used to simplify your search without having to use SQL-like queries.
 Simple search uses radio buttons and sliders to show all available facets in a menu to the left of the `Table` whereas advanced search employs a SQL-like query to filter the `Table`.
 To use table facets, navigate to a `Table` or a `File View`.
 Simple and advanced search both allow you to query for features of interest in a`Table` using different methods.